EFWob/RetroRadio/README.md

 If you issue command _genre=Anothername_ with another genre name, the radio will switch to that genre.

 If you issue command with no name (empty), the genre playmode will be stopped.
 The current station will continue to play (until another preset or channel is selected). _gpreset=n_ however will have no effect.
-You can also issue the command _genre_ with parameter _genre=--stop_ to achieve that.
+You can also issue the command _genre_ with parameter _genre=--stop_ to achieve the same if you prefer a more clear reading.

 You can also switch stations within a genre using the _channel_ command from above.
 To do so, a channel-list must be defined.
 The preset-numbers assigned to the channel entries are ignored, just the size of the channel list is important.
 In the channel example above we defined a channel list with 9 channels.
 If you switch to genre-playmode, that channel list can be used to change stations within that genre by the following algorithm:
-- each channel has a random number between 0 and 'number of channels in that genre' assigned.
+- each channel has a random number between 0 and 'number of channels in that genre - 1' assigned.
 - one of the channel entries is the current channel (the one last selected by _channel=n_)
 - the distance between two channel stations is the same for all neighbors (and wrapped around between channel 9 and 1) in our example.
 So if in our case we would have a genre list with 90 stations, the distance between two channels would be 10.
 - example list in that case could be Channel 1: 72, Channel 2: 82, Channel 3: 2, Channel 4: 12 ....
 Channel 9: 62